AdobeDocs/media-analytics.en/help/reporting/dimensions/ad.md

 ## Dimension items

-Each item is a unique ad ID reported on `media.adStart`.
+Each item is a unique ad ID reported on [ad start](/help/implementation/events/ads/ad-start.md).
 Use a stable identifier per creative so the same ad rolls up to a single line item across sessions.